 - Accomplish the above during or after their academic tenure at AMU

-- Award may, but will not necessarily, be awarded annually.
+- The award may, but will not necessarily, be awarded annually

 All materials are to be submitted in one complete packet on the award nomination form.
 Late or incomplete submissions will not be considered.

 - One letter of recommendation from a faculty member or supervisor who knows you well.
 The letter should specifically address how you meet the requirements for the award.
-You may want to give your recommendation writer a brief summary of the award.
+You may want to give your recommendation writer a summary of the award

 Contact the University Awards Committee if you have questions about collecting supporting documentation during the nomination process.